The fundamentals of food parenting

 The 4 feeding styles

-- Diplomatic: This feeding style involves a division of responsibility between the parent and baby at mealtimes.
-The parent guides and teaches baby about food, and together, they learn to recognize baby’s hunger and fullness cues.
-You provide (what food/s are on offer and where and when) and they decide (what and how much they eat) This style results in the development of healthy eating habits and habits and may prevent obesity later in life..
+- Diplomatic: This feeding style involves a division of responsibility between the parent and child at mealtimes.
+The parent guides and teaches their child about food, and together, they learn to recognize their own hunger and fullness cues.
+You provide (what food/s are on offer and where and when) and they decide (what and how much they eat) This style results in the development of healthy eating habits can help to prevent obesity later in life.

-- Indulgent: If a parent easily gives in to the baby’s food requests, they’re engaging in an indulgent feeding style.
-There is a lack of food boundaries and no structure to meal and snack times.
-This can result in both overweight and picky eaters, who don’t learn to listen to their hunger and fullness cues, and often afraid to try new foods.
+- Indulgent: If a parent easily gives in to the child's food requests, they’re engaging in an indulgent feeding style.
+There is a lack of food boundaries and little structure to meal and snack times.
+This can result in both overweight and picky eaters, who don’t learn to listen to their hunger and fullness cues, and are often afraid to try new foods.

-- Controlling: This style has a heavy focus on rules, where baby is expected to finish everything on the plate and is often bribed to eat healthy foods.
-This controlling style overrides baby’s natural appetite and can lead to both overweight and underweight issues, including food phobia and stress around eating.
+- Controlling: This style has a heavy focus on rules, where a child is expected to finish everything on the plate and is often bribed to eat healthy foods.
+This controlling style overrides baby’s natural appetite and can lead to both overweight and underweight issues, including food phobias and heightened stress around eating.